Supplement-Bacon/template-laravel-docker/README.md

 # Laravel X Docker - API Edition
 This repository contains all you need to start the developement of REST API using the Laravel framework in an containerized environment.
 Laravel Passport provides a full OAuth2 server implementation.
-Using the OpenAPI standard allow to create a nice and sweet API documentation displayed by Swagger
+Using the OpenAPI standard allow to create a nice and sweet API documentation displayed by Swagger.

 ### Technologies